 Acquired immunodeficiency syndrome (AIDS) is a chronic condition caused by human immunodeficiency virus (HIV).
-HIV was first recognized as an infectious disease more than 30 years ago.
-NYU Langone was among the first medical centers to care for people with AIDS in the United States.
-According to the Centers for Disease Control and Prevention, an estimated 1.2 million people are living with HIV infection in the U.S. today.
+HIV was first recognized as an infectious disease in 1981.
+NYU Langone was among the first medical centers in the United States to care for people with AIDS.
+According to the Centers for Disease Control and Prevention, an estimated 1.2 million people are living with HIV infection in the United States today.

 HIV weakens the immune system by destroying infection-fighting white blood cells.
 Over time, as the virus multiplies and spreads throughout the body, it can destroy enough cells that the body is not able to fight infections and diseases.
 When this occurs, HIV infection progresses to AIDS.